R-Dson/llamate/README.md

 The tool only supports Nvidia och Linux currently by default.
 You can replace the `llama-server` with your own to support your hardware.

 ## Key Features ✨
-  - Add models from Huggingface or use pre-configured aliases or popular models (llama3:8b, qwen3:7b, etc.)
+  - Add models from Huggingface or use pre-configured aliases of popular models (llama3:8b, qwen3:7b, etc.)
   - Track model configurations and versions
   - Download and store GGUF files
   - Auto-detect and configure GPU settings (Still testing)